- SAP support is rarely discussed, but the reality of SAP support is far different from what is promised by SAP and their consulting partners.

 Third-party support entities typically do support this custom code.
 This is a significant distinction between support through SAP and 3rd party SAP support.

 This unbalanced comparison between 100% SAP support and 3rd party SAP support is why a simple comparison of the direct cost savings does not make any sense.
 For example, if a 3rd party SAP support offers to cut the customer’s support bill by 50%, this is meaningless to the overall cost difference between total maintenance costs between the 3rd party SAP support company and using SAP for support.

 But this is only one of the reasons that comparison is wrong.
 We will get into the other reasons further on in the article.

 The Massive Hidden Costs Imposed by Using SAP Support

 Hiding costs are a big part of SAP’s and SAP’s consulting partner’s business model.
-And because both SAP, SAP consulting partners make money off of these hidden costs (that is they are the hidden costs).
-SAP spreads so much money to the IT media, there are extremely few entities in IT that have any interest in discussing these hidden costs.
-For this reason, it was surprising to find this article by CIO (which also receives money from SAP)
+And because both SAP, SAP consulting partners make money off these hidden costs (that is, they are the hidden costs).
+SAP spreads so much money to the IT media.
+There are extremely few entities in IT that have any interest in discussing these hidden costs.
+For this reason, it was surprising to find this article by CIO (who also receives money from SAP)

 “A majority of surveyed SAP users find no compelling need to migrate to S/4 HANA.
 At the same time, almost half expressed dissatisfaction with the value of SAP support (emphasis added).